vimscientist69/website/README.md

 Welcome to my personal portfolio!
 This is a simple yet elegant website that I've crafted using HTML, CSS, and JavaScript.
 I dedicated almost a week to developing this project, and I'm incredibly pleased with the outcome.

 This endeavor has been instrumental in honing my problem-solving skills, refining my design sensibilities, and gaining proficiency in creating interactive popups using the Document Object Model (DOM) and JavaScript toggle functions.

+You can [click here](william-ferns-portofolio.vercel.app/) to check out the website!

 ## Demo Video